github/opensource.guide/overviews/issues/index.md

 ## Search

-At the very top of each page is a search box that allows you to search through issues.
+At the very top of each page is a search box that lets you search through issues.

 ![](http://cl.ly/image/3T2X2E2g2X1B/Image%202013-11-25%20at%206.29.52%20PM.png)